tdrossi/ARxMD/README.md

 The fields of Architecture and Medicine have changed quite a bit in the past fifty years, and while there have been many beneficial developments in each of these very large fields, there are still gaps relative to health in the built environment.

-There are currently very few overlaps between the fields of architetcure and medicine to ensure healthy built environments, including the fact that very few doctors include their patient's buildings in their health evaluations.
-As well, the average architect is often not trained in human health, and therefore may not be aware of the issues that certain health issues a building can create.
+There are currently very few overlaps between the fields of architecture and medicine to ensure healthy built environments, including the fact that very few doctors include their patient's buildings in their health evaluations.
+As well, the average architect is often not trained in human health, and therefore may not be aware of the issues that certain buildings can create.

-This icnludes the increasingly popular developments in the topics of Social Determinants of Health (SDoH) proviidng potential overalp between these fields of architecture and medicine.
+This includes the increasingly popular developments in the topics of Social Determinants of Health (SDoH) providing the potential for overlap between these fields of architecture and medicine.

 ## Architectural Medicine and the Architectural Doctor

-One of the key facets of the modern day world is the developments of technology and the digital developments in the professional fields.
-Both architecture and medicine have developed in this realm with tremendous advancements in the electronic worlds, from CAD and BIM in architecture to EHR, HIS, and the digital processes of the Electronic Health Record (EHR) in medical processes.
+One of the key facets of the modern day world are the developments of technology in these professional fields.
+Both architecture and medicine have developed in this realm with tremendous advancements in the electronic and digital worlds, from CAD and BIM in architecture to the digital processes of the Electronic Health Record (EHR) in medical processes.

 Both Architectural Medicine and the Architectural Doctor are focused on utilizing these new processes to benefit the two fields to provide better health and wellness in the built environment.